-We’ll cover choices for veterans and newcomers, options for both quick one-shots and lengthy campaigns, and detail the unique features that set each killer RPG apart from the rest.
-So, then, just what roleplaying royalty are we dealing with?
+We’ll cover choices for veterans and newcomers, quick one-shots and lengthy campaigns, and detail the unique features that set each killer RPG apart from the rest.
+Because we at Wargamer like a good scare, you’ll find a fair few horror RPG games in the mix – so beware!

 Blades in The Dark